Hypercubed/cv/JaysonHarshbarger-CV.md

 - Many years of experience with web development.
 Knowledgeable in server side programming using PHP, node.js, and MySQL.
 Advanced understanding of HTML, CSS, and JavaScript.
 Experienced with angularjs, jQuery, and d3js.
 - Advanced experience with, and strong advocate of, version control systems such as git and github.
 Github user [Hypercubed](https://github.com/Hypercubed) with over 40 public repositories.
 Passionate about open source software.
 - Advanced skills using CAD tools including AutoCAD, ProE, CATIA, and Patran.
-- Experienced in genomic information analysis on large datasets using R, perl, and command bioinformatics command line tools such as bamtool and bedtools.
+- Experienced in genomic information analysis on large datasets using R, perl, and command bioinformatics command line tools such as BamTools and BEDtools.
 - Proven ability to deliver under critical time constraints.
 - Beginning level Japanese.